 Once you have infused your kief into your butter, you can use this kief butter to create a wide range of edibles, or you can simply spread it on toast and enjoy.

 The potency of your butter will depend on how much kief you add.
 To avoid an unpleasant experience, start small.
 You can always take more of an edible if necessary and adjust up with your next batch of kief butter for greater potency.

 You can also make cannabutter using ground marijuana flower.

 You can also use kief to make homemade hash.
 This is done by applying heat and pressure in order to fuse powdery kief into a more solid block.
 To make hash at home using kief, you will want to carefully place your kief in a folded piece of parchment paper.
 Try to get all your kief together in a pile so that it fuses together completely.
 Then press the parchment paper with a hair flat iron or clothes iron, being careful not to overheat the hash or parchment paper.
 Because the process to make kief hash bursts the oil-filled glands, hash is usually darker and stickier than kief.
 Whether you prefer to smoke kief vs hash will likely be a personal decision.

 Marijuana is legal in some capacity in more than half of U.S. states.
 33 states have legalized medical marijuana, while 11 have passed laws permitting marijuana for recreational purposes.

-You can find more information about the marijuana laws where you live by visiting our education page, or learn how to grow your own weed, how to make homemade rosin, and how to make a gravity bong by visiting our Cannabis 101 page.
+You can find more information about the marijuana laws where you live, or learn how to grow your own weed, how to make homemade rosin, and how to make a gravity bong by visiting our Cannabis 101 page.